The Slide Area

 - The vertical scroll bar, placed towards the right of the slide (shown highlighted red within Figure 4) is always visible.
 The vertical scroll bar can be used to navigate from one slide to the other.
 To move forward and backward from one slide to the other, click one of the double-headed arrows at the bottom of the vertical scroll bar, as referred in Figure 4.
 You can also drag the handle box in the vertical scroll bar and move up or down to navigate several slides at a time.

-- The horizontal slide bar only shows up when you zoom your slide to a larger view.
+- The horizontal slide bar (shown highlighted blue within Figure 4), shows up when you zoom your slide to a larger view, or if your Slide Workspace contains objects.

 Figure 4: The Vertical Scroll Bar